P4ELTE/t4p4s/README.md

 1. Don't forget to setup your environment.
     - The variable `P4C` must point to the directory of [`p4c`](https://github.com/p4lang/p4c).
     - The variable `RTE_SDK` must point to the directory of the [`DPDK` installation](http://dpdk.org/).
-    - The system has to have hugepages configured.
-You can use `$RTE_SDK/tools/dpdk-setup.sh`, option `Setup hugepage mappings for non-NUMA systems`.
 1. Running the examples is very simple: `./t4p4s.sh examples/l2fwd.p4`.
     - Make sure that before running this command, your `P4C` variable points to your [`p4c`](https://github.com/p4lang/p4c) directory, and `RTE_SDK` points your [`DPDK`](http://dpdk.org/) directory.
 Both are downloaded by `bootstrap-t4p4s.sh`.
     - This command uses defaults from `dpdk_parameters.cfg` and `examples.cfg`.